Mission & History

 At that time she began a needs assessment dialogue with Joyce Slaughter, the mother of one of Bobbie’s students.
 They realized that the options available in North Atlanta for students with special needs after completing high school were limited.

 As a result of the needs assessment, they formed an Advisory Board.
 Having heard of Tommy Nobis' commitment to Special Olympics and persons with disabilities, the board approached the Atlanta Falcons All Pro Linebacker for support and named the project the Tommy Nobis Center.

-In 1977, the Tommy Nobis Center hired Connie Kirk, who has served as President & CEO for 35 years.
+In 1977, the Tommy Nobis Center hired Connie Kirk who served as President & CEO for 39 years.
 Once incorporated, the Center’s team contracted with the Georgia Department of Labor's Vocational Rehabilitation Program to provide vocational/work evaluations, social, personal, work adjustment services, job placement, and job coaching for area clients.

-With the recent economic downturn, the Center sought ways to diversify funding while creating jobs.
-Reworx, an electronics recycling business was created in 2009.
-This social enterprise helps protect the planet, while creating jobs for people with disabilities and other barriers to employment, and provides a potential tax deduction for donors.
+Nobis Works continues to develop varying social enterprises that create jobs for people with disabilities and other barriers to employment, and provides a potential tax deduction for donors.